Table of Contents

 Are you stranded on what Operating System to migrate to from CentOS?
 In this guide, we shall describe how one can migrate from CentOS X to Rocky Linux 8 along with all the data (no data loss).
 Rocky Linux is a community enterprise operating system created to be 100% bug-for-bug compatible with Red Hat Enterprise Linux.

-Rocky Linux 8.4, codenamed Green Obsidian, is the stable version of Rocky Linux released after Rocky Linux 8.3 RC1 (Release Candidate 1).
+Rocky Linux 8.9, codenamed Green Obsidian, is the stable version of Rocky Linux released on 2023-11-22

-This Operating system is 100% bug-for-bug compatible with RedHat Enterprise Linux 8.4.
+This Operating system is 100% bug-for-bug compatible with RedHat Enterprise Linux 8.9 which was released on 2023-11-14.
 This makes it a perfect alternative for CentOS users who would wish to continue using stable RPM-based Linux systems.

 We shall demonstrate how to migrate from CentOS 7 and CentOS 8 to Rocky Linux.
 There is no direct way to migrate from CentOS 7 to Rocky Linux 8.
 This is because Rocky Linux is only compatible with RHEL 8 and its subsidiaries.
-This means that to migrate from CentOS 7 to Rocky Linux 8, we will first need to upgrade CentOS 7 to CentOS 8.
+This means that to migrate from CentOS 7 to Rocky Linux 8, we will first need to upgrade CentOS 7 to CentOS 8 otherwise you may encounter an error such as

 - Upgrade CentOS 7 to CentOS 8